 As Judy, Robert and I finished our pantry session, I suggested that they consider hanging a grid on its side wall – if there were studs to support it and whatever weight it would hold.

-Robert promptly bought one and hung it.
-He then hung skillets from it, making some kitchen storage space less congested.
+Robert promptly bought one and installed it.
+He then hung skillets, making some kitchen storage space less congested.
 Part of the fun and utility of grids is their flexibility.
 It’s usually easy to change how they’re best used.

 Newlyweds Judy and Robert asked for help.
 She moved into his house several months before their wedding.
 Since they’re middle-aged and avid cooks, they have all that they need.
 Some things, like spices, were in unneeded multiples.